Joecstarr/MfaCoTUR/course_planning/course_design.md

 -   Students have a well-formed course design.
 -   Students will present their lesson.
--   Students will evaluate thier .
+-   Students will evaluate their peer feedback.

 ### Assessment Evidence